Well Child Visit at 2 Months

 What do I need to know about my baby's next well child visit?

-Your baby's healthcare provider will tell you when to bring him in again.
+Your baby's pediatrician will tell you when to bring him or her in again.
 The next well child visit is usually at 4 months.
-Contact your baby's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your baby may get the following vaccines at his next visit: rotavirus, DTaP, HiB, pneumococcal, and polio.
-He may also need a catch-up dose of the hepatitis B vaccine.
+Contact your baby's pediatrician if you have questions or concerns about your baby's health or care before the next visit.
+Your baby may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your baby needs and when your baby should get them.